 Hramiak, A., Boulton, H. and Irwin, B., 2009.
 Trainee teachers’ use of blogs as private reflections for professional development.
 Learning, Media and Technology, 34 (3).

 Hynes, P. and Younie, S (in press) ‘BYOD: Bring Your Own Device’, in (Eds.)
 S. Younie and P. Bradshaw.
 Debates in ICT and Computing.
 London: Routledge.

-Porayska-Pomsta K, C. Preston, C. Laerke Weitze, S. Younie (2017 in press) Chapter: How can we provide educational practitioners with the expertise they need?
+Porayska-Pomsta K, C. Preston, C. Laerke Weitze, S. Younie (2018) Chapter: How can we provide educational practitioners with the expertise they need?
 In Enhancing Teaching and Learning with Technology: What the research says.
 Ed: Rose Luckin: Routledge.